ide-workshop/ide-workshop.github.io/index.md

 ## News

+* **January 11th**: the reviews are done, and we sent out the notifications to the authors.
+Congratulations!

 * **December 7th**: the deadline for submissions have passed, and we started the review process

 * **November 2nd**: the date for the workshop has been set for April 20th (Saturday)